KoldBrewEd/GraphQLPolyglotHelloWorld/README.md

 sam deploy --guided
 ```

-A GraphQL AppSync API linked to 4 Lambda functions based on different runtimes will be deployed in your AWS account.
+A GraphQL AppSync API linked to 4 Lambda functions based on different runtimes will be deployed in your AWS account leveraging [Direct Lambda Resolvers](https://aws.amazon.com/blogs/mobile/appsync-direct-lambda/) (AWS AppSync without VTL).

 In order to test, execute the following query from the AppSync console: